acquireio/android-sdk-example/README.md

 ## Setup and Configuration

-* Our [installation guide](https://developers.tagove.com/android-sdk-api.php) contains full setup and initialisation instructions.
+* Our [installation guide](https://developers.acquire.io/integration-sdk) contains full setup and initialisation instructions.
-* The [configuration guide](https://developers.tagove.com/android-sdk-api.php) provides info on how to configure Tagove for Android.
+* The [configuration guide](https://developers.acquire.io/initialization-android) provides info on how to configure Acquire for Android.
-* Please contact us on [Tagove](https://www.tagove.com/) with any questions you may have, we're only a message away!
+* Please contact us on [Acquire](https://www.acquire.io/) with any questions you may have, we're only a message away!

 ## Permissions